DETAILED ACTION

 Election/Restrictions

 Applicant's election with traverse of the Species election between CRISPR/Cas13a and microRNA expression vector in the reply filed on 02 October 2025 is acknowledged.
 The traversal is on the ground(s) that the claimed invention of synergistic cooperation of DMP-controlled inhibition of iron export genes (FPN/LCN2) and iron nanoparticles is not obvious.
-This is not found persuasive because of the rejection set forth below.
+This argument was not found persuasive; however, the search and examination has been extended to the species of microRNA expression vector due to the CRISPR/Cas13a expression vector of SEQ ID NO: 1 being free of the art.

 Application Status